Michael A. Simpson – President/CEO

 Simpson was a juror for the 2005 Santa Barbara International Film Festival.
 In 2010, Simpson was named to the Honorary Board of CINE, which provides recognition to established and emerging filmmakers.
 The board includes other notable CINE Golden Eagle Award winners Ken Burns, Bill Moyers and Steven Spielberg.
 A graduate of the University of Georgia, Simpson studied method acting with Norwegian actress and artistic director Anne Gullestad, Den Nationale Scene theatre in Bergen, and co-founder of the Sogn og Fjordane theatre in Førde, Norway.

-Simpson and his Informant partners have expert knowledge of international co-productions.
+Simpson and Informant partner Judy Cairo have expert knowledge of international co-productions, and US and international production incentive programs.

 Judy Cairo – Partner

-Judy Cairo is highly regarded as a “hands on” creative producer of quality films, all of which she has produced on schedule and delivered on budget.
-Cairo’s calling card is identifying quality material, bringing the right team together, then helping the director and other artisans realize their vision in a way that also satisfies the studio or financiers.
+Judy Cairo is highly regarded as a “hands on” creative producer of quality films.
+Cairo’s known for her ability to discover new talent, identify quality material, bring the right team together, and partner with the director and other artisans to help them realize their vision in a way that also satisfies the studio or financiers.

 Tracey Becker – Producer Partner